-On behalf of the Board of Directors, I am pleased to present the Trustee Report to Members for the financial year ended 30 June 2019.
+On behalf of the Board of directors, I am pleased to present the Trustee Report to Members for the financial year ended 30 June 2020.

-Strong performance despite market volatility
+Continued strong performance despite market volatility

-The strong performance of the Fund's investments has continued in the 2018-19 financial year, taking the Fund to its seventh consecutive year of positive returns.
-Throughout the financial year, the Fund has met the challenges set by both local and global markets, continuing to deliver on our commitment to produce strong performance over the longer term\.
+The strong performance of the Fund's investments has continued, for the year ended 30 June 2020, where the Fund delivered its eighth consecutive year of positive returns.
+Equity markets experienced significant volatility during the year due to Coronavirus (COVID-19), moving from an all-time high in early 2020 followed by the fastest market drawdown in history in February and March.
+Despite the challenges, the Fund has continued to deliver on our commitment to produce strong performance over the longer term.\

-According to the SuperRatings annual "SuperRatings Fund Crediting Rate Survey (Growth Options)", which analyses over 100 MySuper products, the Fund has again ranked in the top 10 performing Australian superannuation fund over rolling 5, 7 and 10 year periods to 30 June 2019^.
-And, consistent with the Fund's focus on long term investment outcomes, the Fund proudly remains the number 1 ranked fund in the survey over the 10-year period.
+According to the SuperRatings annual "SuperRatings Fund Crediting Rate Survey (Growth Options)", which analyses over 100 default Growth products, the Fund has again ranked in the top 10 performing Australian superannuation funds over rolling 5, 7 and 10 year periods to 30 June 2020^.
+Consistent with the Fund's focus on long term investment outcomes, the Fund proudly remains the number 1 ranked fund in the survey over the 10-year period.